SoteriaInitiative/coredata/README.md

 payments for the given party and displays transaction amount, account balance amount, running balance, and the local and global label flags for each record.
-The ``senders`` and ``receivers`` commands additionally show counts of incoming and outgoing transactions for each party.
+The ``senders`` and ``receivers`` commands additionally show counts of incoming and outgoing transactions for each party, plus an ``Accounts`` column indicating how many distinct bank accounts are associated with each party.
+The ``multilink-accounts`` command lists any bank accounts that appear linked to more than one party.
 <details>
     <summary>💡Hint how to interpret the data:</summary>